 bowls, vases, teapots, etc.), movies, music, books, hobby items, etc.

-NOTE: If you or any of your group are skilled at making quality hand-made items (such as quilting, knitting, crocheting, crafts, etc.), these can always be featured when you make a gift basket.
+NOTE: If anyone is skilled at making quality hand-made items (quilting, knitting, crocheting, crafts, etc.), these can be featured when you make a gift basket.
 A local church often includes "prayer shawls" that were knit by a ladies' group as they were praying.

 Third, Think decorations!